 Graduate course descriptions for this program may be viewed online in the Graduate College.

 The Dept of Communication Disorders does not schedule individual visits for prospective leveling or graduate students, due to the high volume of requests.
 We will hold a Graduate Information Day in Fall 2019, where applicants to our leveling and graduate programs can meet faculty and current students.
 If you wish to be notified by email when Graduate Information Day is scheduled, please send your request to email@example.com.

 The following documents must be RECEIVED by the specified administrative staff by January 15 and April 1 for Leveling Students:

-Please apply online through the ApplyTexas Application and allow 2 working days for the application to be received by Texas State.
+Please apply online through the ApplyTexas Application and allow 2 working days for the application to be received by Texas State University.

 The required non-refundable $40.00 application fee can be submitted with credit/debit card information during the application process.
-If preferred, applicants may submit a non-refundable $40.00 application fee (check or money order in U.S. currency) made payable to Texas State.
+If preferred, applicants may submit a non-refundable $40.00 application fee (check or money order in U.S. currency) made payable to Texas State University.
 The mailing address is listed below.

 Please Note: Students who change their admission status must pay the fee associated with the new application.
 Degree-seeking students changing majors and/or seeking multiple degrees are required to complete a new application and pay the $40 fee.

 An additional international evaluation fee of $50.00 (U.S. currency) is required if the application is considered for admission based on foreign credentials.